fishishappyandfree/fishishappyandfree.github.io/index.md

 <table>
-	<CAPTION>Table.3 The comparision between the functional DMN (FDMN) and other models when number of target speaker's speech is 300</CAPTION>
+	<CAPTION>Table.3 The comparision between the functional DMN (FDMN) and other models when the number of target speaker's speech is 300</CAPTION>
     <tr>
         <th> ID </th>
 		<th> Ground Truth</th>